 Restrictions on Investments in Other Investment Companies, including ETFs.
-The 1940 Act imposes the following restrictions on a Fund's investments in other investment companies, including ETFs: (i) a Fund may not purchase more than 3% of the total outstanding voting stock of another investment company; (ii) a Fund may not invest more than 5% of its total assets in securities issued by another investment company; and (iii) a Fund may not invest more than 10% of its total assets in securities issued by other investment company; and (iii) a Fund may not invest more than 10% of its total assets in securities issued by other investment company; and (iii) a Fund may not invest more than 10% of its total assets in securities issued by other investment companies.
+The 1940 Act imposes the following restrictions on a Fund's investments in other investment companies, including ETFs: (i) a Fund may not purchase more than 3% of the total outstanding voting stock of another investment company; (ii) a Fund may not invest more than 5% of its total assets in securities issued by another investment company; and (iii) a Fund may not invest more than 10% of its total assets in securities issued by other investment companies.
 The 1940 Act and related rules provide certain exemptions from these restrictions.
 Absent a Fund's reliance on any such exemptions, these limitations may prevent a Fund from allocating its investments in the manner that Milliman considers optimal, or cause Milliman to select another investment company or other direct investment as an alternative.